-These appliances are popular and highly effective alternatives to Constant Positive Airway Pressurization (CPAP).
-For those using CPAP, Dr. Morgan created the PAP Partner, which cradles the tongue and helps form a tighter seal, often allowing for a lower pressure setting, making the CPAP mask more comfortable to use.
+We use the the Panthera and Mirco 2 brand of oral appliances.
+Every patient and diagnosis is unique, and therefore call for a custom specialized approach using the following adjustable appliances: • Panthera • Herbst • Micro 2 • EMA • TAP-PAP • PM Positioner These appliances are popular and highly effective alternatives to Constant Positive Airway Pressurization (CPAP).
+For those using CPAP, Dr. Brockett can create the TAP-PAP Partner, which cradles the tongue and helps form a tighter seal, often allowing for a lower pressure setting, making the CPAP mask more comfortable to use.

 Many people experience a reduced quality of life due to Sleep Apnea and Snoring that can have problematic effects on sleep and health.
 Changes in your airway during sleep characterized as OSA commonly produce snoring as a symptom.
 When your airway becomes more slender than usual your airflow is diminished when you breathe.
 The soft tissue in your airway can vibrate (this is when snoring occurs), or it may collapse entirely in which case you’ll temporarily stop breathing.
 An Obstructive Apnea is defined as when your soft tissue collapses, and it can last for more than ten seconds.
 Throughout the night your airway can go from open, to narrowed, to collapsed periodically.
 We will get you on a path to sleeping well which will improve your quality of life.

 • Stroke • Diabetes • Obesity • Memory loss • Heart disease • High blood pressure • Excessive daytime sleepiness • Driving and work-related accidents • Depression • Morning headaches • Irritability • Decreased sex drive